-The 4th edition of the International Workshop on Crowd Assisted Sensing, Pervasive Systems and Communications (CASPer 2017) will be held in conjunction with the 15th IEEE International Conference on Pervasive Computing and Communications (PerCom 2017).
-It would be highly appreciated if you could circulate this CfP among your colleagues and relevant mailing lists.
+Please find below the CfP for the 4th International Workshop on Crowd Assisted Sensing, Pervasive Systems and Communications (CASPer 2017), held in conjunction with the 15th IEEE International Conference on Pervasive Computing and Communications (PerCom 2017).
+We would appreciate if you could circulate this email to colleagues and relevant mailing lists.

 Call for Papers

 With smartphones in their pockets, more than 1 billion people now have immediate access to sensing, computation, and connectivity, and this makes it possible to harness the power of the crowd to collect and share data about their surroundings and experiences on a massive scale.
 Crowdsensing/crowdsourcing is a novel data collection paradigm that leverages this vast mobile sensor network, expanding the scope of research endeavours and allowing civic issues to be addressed, without the need to purchase specialized sensors or install and maintain network infrastructure.
 Data collected using such applications may come from unexpected yet interesting and valuable sources, and may allow the data to come from previously inaccessible locations and contexts.